-We are thrilled to invite you to join us as we advance the profession and enhance service delivery in New Zealand.
-Our Medical Imaging team are here to ensure you have an excellent experience with your studies and achieve success.
+I am excited to welcome you to journey with us as we together advance the profession and contribute to service delivery in New Zealand.
+The MI team is available to ensure that you have the best experience with your studies and that you are successful.